 Division 4 — Conduct and integrity of staff

-20. CEO and staff, duties of (Sch.
-3) etc.

-(1) Schedule 3 has effect in relation to the CEO, former CEOs, members of staff and former members of staff.

-(2) For the purposes of Schedule 3, the board of a port authority may designate a member of staff as an executive officer by resolution —

-(a) passed by the board; and

-(b) notified in writing to the member of staff,

-and may in the same manner revoke such a designation.
+[20.
+Deleted: No. 13 of 2023 s.
+226.]

 21. Codes of conduct

 (1) The board of a port authority must, after consultation with the Public Sector Commissioner, prepare and issue a code or codes of conduct setting out minimum standards of conduct and integrity to be observed by members of staff.